JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_08/unconstrained.md

 ![](anim4.gif)

 The result is the same as in the previous case.
 This is not surprising as the code does the same things; it is only written differently.
-The following exercise shows the power of defining the ```Step``` class.
+The following exercise shows the power of defining the ```Step``` type.

 ```@raw html
 <div class="admonition is-category-exercise">